Decide on Primary AWS Region

 High Availability / Availability Zones

 Not all AWS regions support the same number of availability zones.
-Many regions only offer (2) availability zones when a minimum of (3) is recommended when operating kubernetes to avoid "split-brain" problems.
+A minimum of 3 AZs is recommended when operating Kubernetes to avoid "split-brain" problems.
+Most AWS regions now have at least 3 AZs, but there are exceptions:

 Cost